MarcinOrlowski/laravel-api-response-builder/README.md

         }
     }

-and from now on use your class instead:
+and from now on use `MyResponseBuilder` class instead of `ResponseBuilder`:

     MyResponseBuilder::success();